 should have as instance variables the name of the child, the

-mass of the child (in kilograms, as a double
+mass of the child (in kilograms, as a double),

 and the height of the child (in centimetres, as an

-).
-To the witch, two Child
+int).
+To the witch, two Child objects

 are equal if they have the same mass (to within 0.25 kg)